ceresmarkley/SVG-Logo-Generator/README.md

 # SVG-Logo-Generator
 ## Description

 An application that will allow user to generate an SVG Logo using their inputs.
+Files will be created with their logo characters included in the file name.
+Files will be created in examples folder.

 ## Table of Contents